indexeddbshim/IndexedDBShim/README.md

 #### Headless browser unit testing

-Follow all of the steps above to build the project, then run `npm test` (or `npm run phantom-qunit` or `grunt phantom-qunit`) to run the unit tests.
+Follow all of the steps above to build the project, then run `npm test` or `npm run sauce-qunit` (or `npm run phantom-qunit` or `grunt phantom-qunit` to avoid using Saucelabs when you have credentials set up as environmental variables) to run the unit tests.

 The tests are run in [PhantomJS](http://phantomjs.org/), which is a headless WebKit browser.

-If you have a Saucelabs account, you can run `npm run sauce-qunit` (or it will default to the regular PhantomJS tests).
+Note that when not running Saucelabs, the older PhantomJS version has problems with two tests: `index.openCursor(range)` and `IDBObjectStore.openKeyCursor` due apparently to a bug with the browser used in the older PhantomJS implementation (but the tests themselves report as having such problems).

 #### Manual browser testing